BjoernBiltzinger/pyspi/docs/md_docs/installation.md

 export PYSPI=/path/to/external/datafolder
 export PYSPI_PACKAGE_DATA=/path/to/internal/data
 ```
-Here /path/to/external/datafolder should be the path to a folder on your local machine, where PySPI should save all the downloaded data needed for the analysis.
+Here /path/to/external/datafolder is the path to a folder on your local machine, where PySPI should save all the downloaded data needed for the analysis.
+The data that will be saved into this folder are the SPI data file as well as one housekeeping data file of SPI and one housekeeping data file of INTEGRAL.
+In total this adds up to roughly 30-70 MB per analyzed GRB.

-You should add these two line to your bashrc (or similar) file to automatically set this variable in every new terminal.
+You should also add these two line to your bashrc (or similar) file to automatically set these variables in every new terminal.

 Now we are ready to go.